| |

 track your mileage?

-The second marathon training tip is to be
+The first marathon training tip is to be

 realistic.
 When you are a novice runner, I can recommend